Alaska Airlines: Network

-Alaska's route system spans more than 115 destinations in the United States, Bahamas, Belize, Canada, Costa Rica, Guatemala, Japan, and Mexico.
+Alaska's route system spans more than 115 destinations in the United States, Belize, Canada, Costa Rica, Guatemala, Japan, and Mexico.
 Some of the locations served in Alaska include Anchorage, Adak, Cordova, Fairbanks, Juneau, Ketchikan, Kodiak, Kotzebue, King Salmon, Nome, Prudhoe Bay, Sitka, and Utqiagvik (formerly Barrow), several of which are inaccessible by road.

 The airline began scheduled operations to the Russian Far East in 1991 following the breakup of the Soviet Union, but suspended the service in 1998 following the 1998 Russian financial crisis.

 Alaska has historically been one of the largest carriers on the West Coast of the United States, with strong presences in Anchorage, Seattle, Portland, and San Diego, and serving four airports in the Bay Area and four airports in the Los Angeles metropolitan area.

 Some cities in Alaska's network with less traffic are served by regional airline partners under a capacity purchase agreement.
 Under that agreement, the regional airline is paid to operate and maintain aircraft used on flights that are scheduled and marketed by Alaska Airlines.
 Alaska's airline partners include wholly owned regional subsidiary Horizon Air and carrier SkyWest Airlines.

 Alaska Air Group launched its first modern long-haul international route between Seattle and Tokyo/Narita on May 12, 2025.
 It uses Hawaiian Airlines' widebody Airbus A330-200 as a result of Hawaiian's merger with the Alaska Air Group.
-It is planned to be followed by a Seattle–Seoul/Incheon route in September and ten more routes by 2030.
+It is planned to be followed by a Seattle–Seoul/Incheon route in September of 2025 and ten more routes by 2030.

+In the Spring of 2026, Alaska launched its nonstop services to London, Rome, and Keflavik with the latter served by a 737 MAX 8.
+In the Spring of 2027, Alaska will launch nonstop routes to Athens and Paris.

+Joint ventures

+Alaska Airlines have established joint ventures with the following airlines: